History of the Farm – “Dig Your Roots”

 The Krueger Farm Today

 Krueger’s Christmas Tree Farm has now been selling trees for over 70 years.
-The family is taking steps to preserve the farm from development and ensure that it will remain an open space.
-Neil and Deb’s son, John, is now full-time owner in the business and plans to continue operating the farm well into the future.
+The family has voluntarily placed a conservation easement on nearly 40 acres to protect the farm from future development and ensure it will remain an open space into perpetuity.
+Neil and Deb’s son, John, is now full-time in the business and plans to continue operating the farm well into the future.
 This represents the 3rd generation of tree farming in the Krueger family.
-And recently the 4th generation have arrived are beginning to learn the ropes (starting as “branch” managers, of course).
+And the 4th generation are beginning to learn the ropes (starting as “branch” managers, of course).
 We hope you can start or continue to share your annual Christmas tree buying experience with us for years to come!